ozielalves/spacexplorer/README.md

 Displays latest launches data chronologically in a user-friendly manner.

 - List pagination using infinite scroll. **(Bonus)**
-- Minor modifications to the request query to provide performance improvements (added lunch id) and infinite scroll (query variables). **(Bonus)**
+- Minor modifications to the request query to provide performance improvements (added launch id) and infinite scroll (query variables). **(Bonus)**
-- Preview of image quantity and rocket name **(Bonus)**
+- Preview of the number of images and rocket name **(Bonus)**
 - Visual Feedbacks
   - List skeleton loading **(Bonus)**
   - List empty state **(Bonus)**
 ### **Launch Details**
 Displays launch details including images and the link to the launch article.
 The launch images can be be toggled as a favorite.
-You can access the article by tapping the description article item or share the link to the article by tapping the share option in the upper right corner of the screen.
+You can access the article by tapping the article description item or share the link to the article by tapping the share option in the upper right corner of the screen.

 - Share launch article **(Bonus)**
 - Image modal **(Bonus)**